renehiemstra/terratest/README.md

 # terratest
 terratest is a simple unittesting library for use in the [terra programming language](https://github.com/terralang/terra).
-It is written as a language extension of terra and provides several keywords: `test`, `testenv`, `testset`, and `terradef`. `test` signals a boolean terra expression, `testenv` provides a safe environment for writing tests, that may be organized in `testset`'s and `terradef` represents a block of terra code.
+It is written as a language extension of terra and provides several keywords: `test`, `testenv`, `testset`, and `terradef`. `test` signals a boolean lua/terra expression, `testenv` provides a safe environment for writing tests, which may be organized in `testset`'s.
+Finally, `terradef` represents a block of terra code.

 ## Installation and use
 Simply copy paste the file `terratest` into your folder and use the library by means of the statement